The Essential Role of SOC Analysts in Modern Cybersecurity

 - Contributes to threat intelligence sharing

-- Conducts advanced training for the SOC team
+- Conducts advanced training for SOC teams

-Incident Response Workflow
+Alert Response Workflow

-The incident response workflow typically includes:
+The response workflow typically includes:

 - Initial Assessment: Tier 2 quickly evaluates scope and impact

-- Team Mobilization: Designated incident responders assemble
+- Team Mobilization: Designated responders assemble

 - Eradication Actions: Malicious artifacts are removed from systems